syntaqx/homelab/README.md

 - Swap the USB boot device to a smaller (actually 32GB) drive, it's currently a 64GB formatted with FAT32
 - 2x [Seagate IronWolf Pro 10/12/14 TB Enterprise NAS Internal HDD](https://amzn.to/4crl0J3) - Depending on budget, I'll go larger.
+  - I'm unfortunately limited to 6 SATA Ports by my motherboard, but if I reach my 50-70 TB storage limit I likely want a dedicated NAS anyways.
 - Swap the Parity & Array drives for the new higher capacity drives
 - Swap the Cache drive to the `Samsung 850 Pro 1 TB` drive
 - Add a second 1 TB SSD drive to the cache pool